Belara, 2 mg+0.03 mg 21 pcs

 Skin and subcutaneous tissue.

-Rare: urticaria, eczema, erythema, skin itching, psoriasis aggravation, hypertrichosis.
+Rarely: urticaria, eczema, erythema, skin itching, increased psoriasis, hypertrichosis.

 Very rare: erythema nodosum.